shonjoy91/rsp-sw-toolkit-gw/README.md

 of the project up and running on your local machine for development and testing purposes.

-## Installation and Getting Started
+## First Time Installation and/or Updating your existing RSP Controller application

-To get started with the edge computer-based RSP Controller application please visit our [installer repo](https://github.com/intel/rsp-sw-toolkit-installer)
+To get started with the edge computer-based RSP Controller application or to update your existing software please visit our [installer repo](https://github.com/intel/rsp-sw-toolkit-installer)

 ## Update Sensor Software